pvasuprada/UserTrail_Athoc/README.md

 Line arrows for directions - light blue color show text on top of User marker - DONE
-Add a toggle button in the map to enable and disable trail --- DONE Have a provision to enable user trail for multiple users.
-When we click on the user marker should show the Lat, long values and the physical address in the popup. ——DONE When user trail is enabled zoom and click on “Zoom To” , the high level zoom should cover the all the points of user trail rather than navigate to last stable position. --- DONE
+Add a toggle button in the map to enable and disable trail --- DONE Have a provision to enable user trail for multiple users. --- DONE When we click on the user marker should show the Lat, long values and the physical address in the popup. ——DONE When user trail is enabled zoom and click on “Zoom To” , the high level zoom should cover the all the points of user trail rather than navigate to last stable position. --- DONE
 In case of user(s) clustering , show the list of users in the popup.